Grief Counseling at Equilibria

 - Difficulty coping with life and basic responsibilities

 Grief is a natural and time limited process lasting anywhere from two weeks to a few years depending on the person and the situation.
 Some people will feel better and be able to resume with their usual activities within six months (still experiencing sadness at times), while some will feel better after about a year or two.
 For other people, the grief may take longer to resolve.
 Sometimes pre-existing factors like depression, anxiety, another mental illness, or a significant dependency on the person who passed may contribute to a seemingly unremitting case of grief.

 Factors that help with the grieving process include a strong social support network, a sense of optimism and engagement with life, a healthy diet and exercise program, and other adaptive and healthy behaviors.

 Keep in mind, however, that no one-way of grieving is better or worse.
 Everyone does it in his or her own time and in his or her own way.

 Why Grief Counseling Works?

 Professional grief counseling can be a very beneficial way to work through one’s grief in order to integrate the loss or change in a healthy and adaptive way.
 Grief counseling also helps someone who is grieving adjust to his or her new environment and life without the person that has passed or without the situation that has changed.

 Treatment focuses on helping individuals navigate through the process of change and loss in a productive and healthy manner by finding meaning within the change or loss process and working through the unique issues that are presented to the individual.
 Individual, couples, family and group therapy are offered to help individuals cope with the grief process.

 Schedule A Grief Counseling Appointment

-If you or a loved one is in need of therapy or counseling for grief, please contact us at 267-861-3685, Option 1 or email us through our website by clicking below.
+If you or a loved one is in need of therapy or counseling for grief, please contact us at 267-861-3685, Option 1 or email us through our website.